Review & Release History of Trader Joe’s Foods, Snacks, Treats, Cookies, and Candies

 These absolutely are copycats of CakeBites, except, unfortunately, not nearly as premium-feeling or tasting.
 They’re a little less dense overall and more mildly sweet.
 That aside, their shells are similarly waxy, just like CakeBites and other snack cakes you can find in the snack aisle.
 The inside is two layers of soft cake with a thin cream filling.
 Overall, a good mouthfeel, albeit artificial–just, why buy these when you can get CakeBites?

 The white one contains your traditional vanilla-tasting cake and cream with a reasonable amount of sweetness.
 Honestly, this could have been sweeter overall to really bring out the vanilla.
 The grey-ish brown one, to me, was hard to figure out.
 It’s a smidge sweeter than the other one, too, and seems to be a mix of milk and dark chocolate, and maybe, just maybe, a hint of… coffee?
 I have no idea.
 Lastly, the dark cake is a semi-dark, mildly sweet piece of cake.
-Both the shell, cake, and cream of this is darker, plain-tasting chocolate.
+Both the shell, cake, and cream of this are darker, plain-tasting chocolate.

 Release Date